-- 1. 24 hour action plan - 2. current weather and road conditions including trends - 3. updates from the Expert Weather Forecasting Service (Met Office)
+- 24 hour action plan - current weather and road conditions including trends - updates from the Expert Weather Forecasting Service (MetDesk)

 The WSDO will be supported by the WSM.
-The criteria which will determine this support will include guidance and decision making support during:
+The criteria which will determine this support will include guidance and decision-making support during:

-- 4. marginal conditions - 5. periods when low confidence forecasts are issued - 6. severe weather conditions such as prolonged snow, high winds or freezing rain.
+- marginal conditions - periods when low confidence forecasts are issued - severe weather conditions such as prolonged snow, high winds or freezing rain.

-In prolonged periods of severe conditions, the WSM will instruct additional resources to be deployed within the Control Room to deal with the increased monitoring requirement and higher level of ingoing and outgoing communications.
+In prolonged periods of severe conditions, the WSM can instruct additional resources to be deployed within the Control Room to deal with the increased monitoring requirement and higher level of ingoing and outgoing communications.